Skip to main content

 Install OS with Nextcloud and ONLYOFFICE

-1. В control panels from the top menu, press Products and select Dedicated servers.
+1. In the Control Panel, on the top menu, click Products and select Dedicated Servers.

-2. In the section Servers open the server page → tab Operating system.
+2. In the Servers section, open the Server page → Operating System tab.

-4. Optional: to securely connect to the server using the encrypted SSH protocol, select a previously downloaded and hosted SSH key or add a new one.
-More details in the instructions Create and upload an SSH key on a dedicated server.
+4. Optional: To securely connect to the server using the encrypted SSH protocol, select a previously downloaded and hosted SSH key or add a new one.
+For more information, see Create and upload an SSH key to a dedicated server.

-5. Optional: enter user data.
-Using user data helps automate server configuration.
+5. Enter user data.
+With user data you can automate the configuration of servers.
 You can only specify user data for servers without hardware HBAs and RAID controllers.

 #cloud-config